ggrillidc/DDrates/Readme.md

 ### Citing DMrates

-If you use the code, please cite:
+If you use the code, please cite [arXiv:XXXX.XXXXX](https://arxiv.org/abs/XXXX.XXXXX):

-Grilli di Cortona G.,  Messina A., and Piacentini S. "Migdal effect and photon Bremsstrahlung: improving the sensitivity to light dark matter with LAr", arXiv:20xx.xxxxx
+>Grilli di Cortona G.,  Messina A., and Piacentini S. "Migdal effect and photon Bremsstrahlung: improving the sensitivity to light dark matter of liquid argon experiments", arXiv:20xx.xxxxx

 as well as all the relevant articles for each module, listed in the files References.txt in the data/<name> folder.